 We will communicate the results of our risk assessment in a formal report.
-We will identify risks and related controls.
-We will also suggest ways in which the District might improve its risk management system regarding financial reporting and management controls including the internal controls currently in effect, as well as those that might otherwise be required or recommended.
+We will suggest ways in which the District might improve its risk management system regarding financial reporting and management controls including the internal controls currently in effect, as well as those that might otherwise be required or recommended.
 These reports are intended for internal use only and should not be used for any other purpose.

-The purpose of these reports is to assist the Audit Committee in improving the process by which the District monitors and manages its risk.
+The purpose of these reports is to assist the District in improving the process by which the District monitors and manages its risk.
 However, it is ultimately the District's responsibility to assess the adequacy of its risk management system and any of our suggestions.

-T:\Office\50,000's\53420\Engagement\Engltr\2021\Engltr IA - RA 21 (Fiscal YE 22).doc
+T:\Office\50,000's\53420\Engagement\Engltr\2022\Engltr IA - RA 2022.(FYE 2023)docx.docx